Donald Trump ‘decertifies’ Iran; US foreign policy becomes irrational

 (bold italics added)

-Many people including my colleague Adam Garrie have pointed out the absurdity of this comment, and I need therefore say little about it.

 Suffice to say that Al-Qaeda is a militant sectarian Sunni Salafi terrorist organisation deeply antithetical to Shia Iran.
 From time to time Al-Qaeda’s central leadership (“Al-Qaeda Central”) has for tactical reasons attempted to rein in the pathological anti-Shia sectarianism of its followers.
 Whenever it has done so it has however failed.
-In Iraq its fighters there – grouped in the organisation called originally “Al-Qaeda in Iraq” – eventually morphed into ISIS, whose attitude to Iran and the Shia is frankly genocidal.
-In Syria Al-Qaeda’s fighters under the various names they have used (Jabhat Al-Nusra being the most famous) have also been murderous anti-Shia sectarians.
+In Iraq its fighters – grouped in the organisation originally called “Al-Qaeda in Iraq” and originally led by the psychotic anti-Shia sectarian Abu Musab Al-Zarqawi – eventually morphed into ISIS, whose attitude to Iran and the Shia can be described as frankly genocidal.
+In Syria Al-Qaeda’s fighters under the various names they have used (Jabhat Al-Nusra being the most famous) have also been pathologically murderous anti-Shia sectarians.

 The idea that Iran could in any way support or patronise such an organisation is simply preposterous, and the fact that a number of Al-Qaeda operatives may – as Donald Trump claims – have following 9/11 passed through Iran does not (if it is even true) change that fact.